Ora70/ex4/README.md

 Implementation:
 The program implemented 4 search algorithms: A star, Best First Search, BFS, DFS, and chose A star as the best algorithm for searching.
-The program saves the solved problems in files on the computer, so in the event of a new problem, it will first check if the problem was already solved, and if so, it will return the anser in the file and not run a search.
+The program saves the solved problems in files next to the program files, so in the event of a new problem, it will first check if the problem was already solved, and if so, it will return the anser in the file and not run a search.
 If not - it will solve the problem and save the solution for future use.

 The program can handle multiple clients in parallel.